 Skills and Education Group Awards has an on-line registration system to help customers register learners on its qualifications, units and exams.
 In addition it provides features to view exam results, invoices, mark sheets and other information about learners already registered.

-The system is accessed via a web browser by connecting to our secure website using a username and password: https://ors.skillsandeducationgroup.co.uk/ http://www.skillsandeducationgroupawards.co.uk provides access to a wide variety of information.
+The system is accessed via a web browser by connecting to our secure website using a username and password: https://ors.skillsandeducationgroup.co.uk/

 Sources of Additional Information